Contact Information

 • Forages need to be harvested at the proper stage of maturity.
 For example, alfalfa should be harvested at the pre-bud stage, grasses no later than late boot (just before they head out), and corn for silage at the proper DM content.

-• Silage in a bunker or drive-over pile should be ensiled between 30 to 35% DM (65-70% moisture) for corn silage, but if weather or cutting schedules dictate, corn silage can be harvested up to 37% DM.
+• Silage in a bunker or drive-over pile should be ensiled between 35 to 38% DM (62-65% moisture) for corn silage.
 For alfalfa and grass silages, plants should be wilted and ensiled at 35 to 40% DM.

 • Chopper knives should be keep sharp for optimum chop length.
 Corn silage should be chopped to about 3/8 to ½ inch with a conventional chopper and ¾ inch with a chopper with a kernel processor.
 Alfalfa silage usually is chopped at 3/8 to ½ inch theoretical length of cut.
 A Penn State Separator box can be used to determine if the appropriate chop length has been achieved (see table below).